How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Setting and notation

 \section{Setting and notation}

 Throughout this paper we assume independent, identically distributed observations $(Y_i,Z_i)$, $i=1,\ldots,n$.
-Interest lies in a finite-dimensional parameter $\psi$, and we have some set of unbiased estimating equations for the true parameter of interest $\psi^*$ were $\theta^*$ known,
+Interest lies in a finite-dimensional parameter $\psi$, and we have some set of unbiased estimating equations for the true parameter of interest $\psi$ were a nuisance parameter $\theta$ known,